Grey Water Recycling

-Waste water from these sources is called Black Water and should not be reused or recycled in the home.
+Waste water from these sources is called “Black” or “Brown” Water, and should definately not be reused or recycled in the home.
 Black water is polluted water and potentially toxic with a high risk of contamination by bacteria, viruses and pathogens so should never be domestically reused or recycled but sent to the sewerage system where it is given proper industrial treatment.
 However, greywater from the bathroom sink or shower can be used domestically to fill and flush the toilet and there are many grey water recycling advantages and disadvantages.

 So now we know that “grey water” is recycled water from sinks, showers and baths, but what can we use it for.
 Conventional home plumbing systems dispose of wastewater via sewers and septic tanks.
 But grey water provides the perfect opportunity to reuse this wastewater for other purposes including flushing your toilet, washing the car and also for your irrigating the garden, and with the proper equipment and filtering, the water can be used and recycled again and again.